jus6du/wavelet_decomposition/README.md

 - [2] A. Clerjon and F. Perdu, Matching intermittent electricity supply and load with energy storage: An optimization based on a time scale analysis, to be published in ECOS 2020

 __Input time series:__

-Input data are provided by the RTE, the French Transmission System Operator (TSO).
+Input data are provided by RTE, the French Transmission System Operator (TSO).
 They are available there: https://www.rte-france.com/fr/eco2mix/eco2mix